Dover Castle Photography

 Set high above Dover, Kent, the tower captures the strength, history, and grandeur that make Dover Castle such an iconic landmark.
 Its stonework, scale, and position create a dramatic subject for photography, especially when framed against changing skies, coastal light, and the wider Dover landscape.

 For me, Constable’s Tower is one of those views that reflects the true character of Dover Castle.
-It is bold, historic, atmospheric, and instantly connected to the story of the town.
-Through photography, the detail of the tower, the texture of the stone, and the sense of age within the structure help bring this remarkable part of Dover’s heritage to life.
+It is bold, historic, atmospheric, and instantly connected to the town's story.
+Through photography, the tower's detail, the stone's texture, and the structure's sense of age help bring this remarkable part of Dover’s heritage to life.

 Dover Castle itself was extensively developed under Henry II in the late 12th century, with further outer defences completed in later reigns, helping create the powerful fortress visible today.